redhat-openstack/website/source/contribute/irc-etiquette.html.md

 # IRC etiquette

-Also see [the general IRC document](/contribute/irc) for more information.
+Also see [the general IRC document](/contribute/mentors) for more suggestions of who you might ask.

 ## IRC communication guidelines and etiquette